 Example: A child with dyscalculia might struggle to understand 9 is greater than 7.

 The problems will rise exponentially as the child grows as he or she finds it hard to grasp the basic mathematics.
-If you see your child acting so despite putting much effort and concentration, he or she could be a victim of dyscalculia.
+If you see your child acting so despite putting much effort and concentration, he or she could be a victim of this disorder.

 First, you must not blame the child being negligent to his or her studies.
 You have to be patient in such drastic situations.

 There can be several causes for a child to have this disorder but dyscalculia diagnosis is not that easy

 Although, the experts and the doctors are not entirely sure of the true cause of the disorder.
 These are just mere speculations.

-There is a strong link between dyslexia and dyscalculia as about 40% - 50% child affected with dyscalculia also have dyslexia.
+There is a strong link between dyscalculia and dyslexia as about 40% - 50% child affected with dyscalculia also have dyslexia.

 As a parent, you should try following some helpful activities

 You shouldnt feel disheartened if you see your child suffering from dyscalculia.
 If you feel shallow, it will make them feel even more shallow.
-You should always cheer them up and help them have a better perspective of life.
-Moreover, there are a lot of people with dyscalculia who are now studying in top-tier colleges as dyscalculia in adults is not rare.
+You should always cheer them up and help them have a better perspective on life.
+Moreover, there are a lot of people with dyscalculia who are now studying at top-tier colleges as dyscalculia in adults is not rare.
 So, stay strong and keep supporting your child.